 Parameter Description User interface Factory setting Device name Shows the name of the transmitter.
 The name can be found on the nameplate of the transmitter.
-Promass 300/500 - Manufacturer Displays the manufacturer. plays the manufacturer.
-Character string comprising numbers, letters and special characters Order code Shows the device order code.
+Promass 300/500 - Manufacturer Displays the manufacturer.
+Character string comprising numbers, letters and special characters Endress+Hauser Order code Shows the device order code.
 The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
-The order code can be found on the nameplate of the sensor and letters, numbers and certain punctuation marks (e.g. /).
-Extended order code 1 Shows the 1st part of the extended order code.
+Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Shows the 1st part of the extended order code.
-Character string - The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." - Extended order code 2 Shows the 2nd part of the extended order code.
-Character string - Image: The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string - - Extended order code 3 Shows the 3rd part of the extended order code.
-Character string - Image: The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field. - - ENP version Shows the version of the electronic nameplate (ENP).
-5 Device revision Shows the device revision with which the device is registered with the HART Communication Foundation. registered with the HART Device ID Shows the device ID for identifying the device in a HART network.
-6-digit hexadecimal number - - Device type Shows the device type with which the measuring device is registered with the HART Communication Foundation. measuring device is registered with the Manufacturer ID Shows the device's manufacturer ID registered with the HART Communication Foundation.
+Character string - Extended order code 2 Shows the 2nd part of the extended order code.
+The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
+Character string - Extended order code 3 Shows the 3rd part of the extended order code.
+The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
+Character string - ENP version Shows the version of the electronic nameplate (ENP).
+Character string 2.02.00 Device revision Shows the device revision with which the device is registered with the HART Communication Foundation.
+2-digit hexadecimal number 7 Device ID Shows the device ID for identifying the device in a HART network.
+6-digit hexadecimal number - Device type Shows the device type with which the measuring device is registered with the HART Communication Foundation.
+Hexadecimal number 0x3B (for Promass 300/500) Manufacturer ID Shows the device's manufacturer ID registered with the HART Communication Foundation.
 2-digit hexadecimal number 0x11 (for Endress+Hauser)

-Release date Firmware version Order code for "Firmware version" Firmware Changes Documentation type Documentation 08.2022 01.06.zz Option 60 New gas type: methane with hydrogen Eight display values on local display Zero point verification and zero adjustment wizard New density unit: API New diagnostic parameters Additional languages for Heartbeat Technology Reports Operating instructions BA01492D/06/EN/04.22 09.2019 01.05.zz Option 66 Gas fraction handler Adaptive filter, gas entrainment index Application-specific input module Upgrading of the Petroleum application package Operating instructions BA01492D/06/EN/03.19 10.2017 01.01.zz Option 71 Petroleum new Concentration update OPC-UA with Security new Local display - enhanced performance and data entry via text editor Optimized keypad lock for local display Improvements and enhancements with regard to custody transfer measurement Web server feature update Support for trend data function Heartbeat function enhanced to include detailed results (page 3/4 of the report) Device configuration as PDF (parameter log, similar to FDT print) Network capability of Ethernet (service) interface Comprehensive Heartbeat feature update Local display - support for WLAN infrastructure mode Implementation of reset code Operating instructions BA01492D/06/EN/02.17 08.2016 01.00.zz Option 78 Original firmware Operating instructions BA01492D/06/EN/01.16
+Release date Firmware version Order code for "Firmware version" Firmware Changes Documentation type Documentation 08.2022 01.06.zz Option 60 New gas type: methane with hydrogen Eight display values on local display Zero point verification and zero adjustment wizard New density unit: API New diagnostic parameters Additional languages for Heartbeat Technology Reports Operating instructions BA01484D/06/EN/05.22 09.2019 01.05.zz Option 66 Gas fraction handler Adaptive filter, gas entrainment index Application-specific input module Upgrading of the Petroleum application package Operating instructions BA01484D/06/EN/03.19 10.2017 01.01.zz Option 71 Petroleum new Concentration update OPC-UA with Security new Local display - enhanced performance and data entry via text editor Optimized keypad lock for local display Improvements and enhancements with regard to custody transfer measurement Web server feature update Support for trend data function Heartbeat function enhanced to include detailed results (page 3/4 of the report) Device configuration as PDF (parameter log, similar to FDT print) Network capability of Ethernet (service) interface Comprehensive Heartbeat feature update Local display - support for WLAN infrastructure mode Implementation of reset code Operating instructions BA01484D/06/EN/02.17 08.2016 01.00.zz Option 78 Original firmware Operating instructions BA01484D/06/EN/01.16